 Women across the country are working hard to make ends meet often in unsafe homes and communities.

-On Saturday, October 1, Rebuilding Together partnered with our affiliate Rebuilding Together NYC to renovate the Sarah Powell Huntington House, a homeless shelter for formerly incarcerated and women and their children managed by the Women's Prison Association.
+Rebuilding Together partnered with our affiliate Rebuilding Together New York City to renovate the Sarah Powell Huntington House, a homeless shelter for formerly incarcerated and women and their children managed by the Women's Prison Association.
 Volunteers helped with repairs and renovations that included mold abatement, upgrades to the child care floor, repainting of rooms and hallways, upgrades to the shared outdoors space and more.

 Our volunteers completed nearly 800 hours of volunteer service at the Sarah Powell Huntington House making a real difference in the lives of 29 women, 46 children, and the Women's Prison Association and local community.

 Since 1993, the Sarah Powell Huntington House has given recently reunified families the chance to access services designed to promote long-term health, stability, and self-sufficiency.
 Women's Prison Association staff work with families to achieve goals such as securing safe and stable housing, enrolling in school, seeking employment, finding a healthcare provider, and managing the full range of day-to-day household and family challenges.
 Children get homework help and recreational activities through the Women's Prison Association’s youth services.

 She Builds in Action - Nashville

 On Tuesday, June 7, 2016 Rebuilding Together joined its affiliate, Rebuilding Together Nashville, for She Builds Nashville.
 In partnership with HGTV, the event brought HGTV talent and country music stars together with local volunteers to restore Thistle Farms, a sanctuary helping women survivors of abuse, addiction, trafficking and prostitution by providing them with a safe place to live, counseling, job training and other basic life skills and services.